Does Pet Insurance Cover CT Scans?

 How Does Pet Insurance Work for CT Scans?

-A CT scan uses X-ray technology to create detailed cross-sectional images of your pet's body, helping veterinarians diagnose injuries, tumors or internal organ problems.
-Most pet insurance plans cover CT scans when they're medically necessary to diagnose a new condition.
-You'll pay the full veterinary bill upfront, then submit a claim to get reimbursed based on your policy's specific terms.
+A CT scan uses X-rays to create detailed images of your pet’s body, helping vets find injuries, tumors or problems with internal organs.
+Most pet insurance plans cover CT scans when they’re needed to diagnose a new condition.
+You’ll pay the vet first, then file a claim for reimbursement based on your policy’s terms.

 Compare Insurance Rates